 Preservation Resource Center (PRC) Holiday Home Tour

-The holiday home tour schedule starts with the PRC’s annual Holiday Home Tour, taking place on Saturday and Sunday, Dec.
-10 and 11.
-This year marks the 41st annual tour and includes eight stunning private homes located throughout the Garden District, as well as one bonus.
+The holiday home tour schedule starts with the PRC’s annual Holiday Home Tour, presented by McEnery Residential, taking place on Saturday, Dec.
+14 and Sunday, Dec.
+15, 2019.
+This year’s tour includes seven stunning private homes located throughout the Garden District.

 Each home, beautifully decorated for the holidays, will feature local musicians for some added ambiance.
-Holiday Home Tour ticket holders may also visit the tour headquarters at Trinity Episcopal Church for local bites at the café and shopping at the holiday boutique.
+Holiday Home Tour ticket holders may also visit the tour headquarters at Felicity Church and shop at the holiday boutique.
 This home tour is self-guided, though docents will be stationed at each home and available to answer questions.
-It runs from 10 a.m. to 4 p.m. each day.
-Advanced tickets are available online for $40 per person ($30 for members and tours over 10 people each).
-Tickets will be available at the event for $45 each.
+The tours run from 10 a.m. to 4 p.m. each day.
+Advanced tickets are available online for $45 per person ($30 for PRC members and for tours over 10 people).
+Day of tour tickets will be available for $50 each.

 Patio Planters Holiday Home Tour

-Created as a fundraiser for the annual Christmas caroling event in Jackson Square, the Patio Planters Holiday Home Tour takes place just before the caroling event in Jackson Square on Sunday, Dec.
-18. From 1 p.m. to 4 p.m. that day, visitors can take a self-guided tour of several private French Quarter residences.
-The homes will be dressed in their holiday best.
-Tickets are only available prior to the tour and can be purchased at Creole Delicacies (cash or check) and French Quarter Gem & Lapidary (cash, check, or credit card) for $20 each.
+Created as a fundraiser for the annual Christmas caroling in Jackson Square, the Patio Planters Holiday Home Tour takes place just before the caroling event in Jackson Square on Sunday, Dec.
+22, 2019 from 1-4 p.m.
+Visitors can take a self-guided tour of several private French Quarter residences which will be dressed in their holiday best.
+Tickets are $20 each in advance and $25 on the day of the tours.
 Children under 12 receive free admission.
-This event is put on by the Patio Planters of the Vieux Carré, a nonprofit gardening club for French Quarter residents.
+Day of tour tickets will be available at Creole Delicacies (533 St. Ann St. at Jackson Square).
+You can pick up tickets purchased in advance outside of Creole Delicacies from noon to 3:30 p.m. on Sunday, Dec.
+22. This event is hosted by the Patio Planters of the Vieux Carré, a nonprofit gardening club for French Quarter residents.

 Friends of the Cabildo’s Creole Christmas Home Tour

-For those looking for something special to do following Christmas, consider the Friends of the Cabildo’s Creole Christmas home tour, taking place Tuesday, Wednesday, and Thursday, December 27, 28, and 29.
+For those looking for something special to do after Christmas, consider the Friends of the Cabildo’s Creole Christmas home tour, taking place December 27, 28, and 29.
 The Creole Christmas home tour features the Louisiana State Museum’s 1850 House, the Beauregard-Keyes House, the Gallier House, the Spring Fiesta House, and the Historic New Orleans Collection’s Williams Residence.
-The homes are decorated to reflect the Christmas style of mid-eighteenth-century New Orleans — with lots of garlands and ribbons.
-This self-guided tour takes place from 10 a.m. to 4 p.m. each day, and tickets run $25 for the general public and $20 for Friends of the Cabildo and Louisiana Museum Foundation members.
-Refreshments and an ongoing presentation of the Reveillon meal tradition at the Spring Fiesta House are included.
-Tickets may be purchased online, by calling (504) 523-3939, or in person the day of at the 1850 House Museum Stop at 523 St. Ann St.
+The homes are decorated to reflect the Christmas style of mid-eighteenth-century New Orleans which includes plenty of garlands and ribbons.
+This self-guided tour takes place from 10 a.m. to 4 p.m. each day, and tickets are $25 for the general public and $20 for Friends of the Cabildo and Louisiana Museum Foundation members.

 Hermann-Grima House + Gallier House

-Two historic “sister” homes celebrating the holidays festively are the Hermann-Grima House and the Gallier House.
+Two historic “sister” homes celebrating the holidays festively are the Hermann-Grima House and Gallier House.
 While both adhere to their normal tour schedules during the holidays, the homes will be in 19th-century holiday dress through January.
-These 45-minute guided tours, which include some insight into the holiday decor traditions of the period, take place at both houses on Mondays, Tuesdays, Thursdays, Fridays, and Saturdays (closed Dec.
-30 and 31).
-Tickets are available for purchase online or in person.
-Additionally, on Wednesday, Dec.
-14 at 6:00 p.m., the homes host “How Christmas Came to New Orleans,” a lecture by historian John Magill on Yuletide traditions.
-Tickets are $7 (or free for HGGHH members).
+These 45-minute guided tours, which include some insight into the holiday decor traditions of the period, take place at both houses Tuesdays and Thursdays.
+Tickets are available for $15 per person.

 Williams Residence Holiday Home & Courtyard Tours

-The Williams Residence, located along the back of the Historical New Orleans Collection’s compound on Royal Street, is decorated each year for the holidays with personal effects from Kemper and Leila Williams, the benefactors of the Historic New Orleans Collection.
+The Williams Residence, located along the back of the Historic New Orleans Collection’s compound on Royal Street, is decorated each year for the holidays with personal effects from Kemper and Leila Williams, the benefactors of the Historic New Orleans Collection.
 Visitors get a sneak peek of how this couple lived in the French Quarter during the 1950s, including their Thanksgiving, Christmas, and New Year’s Eve traditions.
-The Williams were avid antique collectors, and the house displays hundreds of items from their personal collection, including a Christmas tree with original ornaments.
-Running from Dec.
-1-30, these hour-long, docent-led tours are $5 per person (free for THNOC members) and take place Tuesday through Saturday on the hour at 10 a.m., 11 a.m., 2 p.m. and 3 p.m.
-On Sundays, the tours start at 11 a.m., 2 p.m. and 3 p.m.
-Note: there will not be tours on Dec.
+The Williams’ were avid antique collectors, and the house displays hundreds of items from their personal collection, including a Christmas tree with original ornaments.
+Running from December 6-29, these hour-long, docent-led tours are $5 per person (free for THNOC members) and take place Tuesday through Saturday on the hour at 10 a.m., 11 a.m., 2 p.m., and 3 p.m.
+On Sundays, the tours begin at 11 a.m.
+Note: there are no tours on Dec.
 24 and 25.